Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Narrative indicator:  Unions get founded and expand in the territory, too.
 Concern for the workers is part of the technology.
 Work stoppages and peaceful resistance become more probable as people become aware of the resources of the broader economy, and how they could potentially organize to claim a greater share of them.
 	5. Mechanism proposal:  You could do this productively at ANY technology level.
 It says NOTHING about what technologies are being implemented.
 	6. Bureaucratic waste analysis:  Literal.
 Very literal.
 It's just a bureaucratic technology.
 Even union work stoppages are a form of literal bureaucratic waste.
 	7. Utopic rating:  This is the original 5/5 utopic tech.
+It might still be a mistake, but it's never worse than wasteful.
 	8. Public protection rating:  5/5
 	9. Kind of person most protected:  Serene industrialists... which in *this* setting means *Imperials*!
 Even though this is a Commonwealth tech very far away from Imperial thought, this *always* best protects Imperials!